Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Related Work

-Object tracking, a cornerstone task in computer vision, involves predicting the position and scale of an object in future frames based on its initial appearance~\cite{wei2023autoregressive,bai2024artrackv2,lin2024tracking,zheng2024odtrack}.
-In recent years, due to the unreliability of RGB data in challenging scenarios, increasing studies are expected to integrate auxiliary modalities (e.g., event, depth, thermal data) to enhance tracking performance.
-These complementary signals compensate for the inherent limitations of RGB imagery~\cite{zhang2023glenet}.
-For instance, event cameras provide robust dynamic scene information under extreme motion or lighting.
-Leveraging this, \cite{zhu2022learning,chen2024crossei,Wang_2024_CVPR,zhang2024revisiting,wang2025mamba,wang2025towards} combine RGB and event streams to predict objects in high-speed and low-dynamic scenarios.
-Meanwhile, depth data offers spatial cues that are particularly useful for handling occlusion and background clutter. \cite{lukezic2019cdtb,qian2021dal,yan2021depthtrack,10819455} exploit this by incorporating depth maps into a tracking framework to improve robustness in crowded scenes.
-Similarly, thermal infrared imaging captures heat signatures independent of visible light, proves effective in low-illumination. \cite{zhang2021jointly,hui2023bridging,GDSTrack_2025_IJCAI,Xiang_2025_CVPR} demonstrate that fusing thermal and RGB data can yield more reliable appearance representations.
+Object tracking involves localizing an object across frames given its initial appearance~\citep{wei2023autoregressive,bai2024artrackv2,lin2024tracking,zheng2024odtrack}.
+However, the vulnerability of RGB-only trackers under adverse conditions has driven the development of multi-modal tracking, where auxiliary cues complement the intrinsic deficiencies of visible imagery~\citep{zhang2023glenet}.
+For instance, event cameras provide robust dynamic information under extreme motion or lighting, enabling RGB-event fusion for high-speed and low-dynamic tracking~\citep{zhu2022learning,chen2024crossei,Wang_2024_CVPR,zhang2024revisiting,wang2025mamba,wang2025towards}.
+Depth offers geometric priors that help handle occlusion and background clutter, and has been integrated to improve robustness in crowded scenes~\citep{lukezic2019cdtb,qian2021dal,yan2021depthtrack,10819455}.
+Thermal infrared imaging captures thermodynamic signatures independent of visible light, proves effective in low-illumination. \citep{zhang2021jointly,hui2023bridging,GDSTrack_2025_IJCAI,Xiang_2025_CVPR} demonstrated that fusing thermal and RGB data can yield more reliable appearance representations.

-In summary, these methods emphasize effective multi-modal interaction and fusion~\cite{tang2022revisiting, wang2023visevent, zhang2024universal,zhang2023unleash}.
-With the emergence of large-scale RGB datasets and universal backbones (e.g., vision transformer), pre-trained trackers~\cite{ye2022joint,wu2023dropmae,chen2025sutrack} have achieved remarkable generalization across diverse scenarios.
-These advances have shifted the paradigm toward transferring knowledge from pre-trained models in designing high-performance trackers.
-Multi-modal tracking is increasingly driven by reusing RGB pre-trained semantic priors, particularly when annotated multi-modal data are scarce or noisy.
-In this work, we target this challenge by focusing on optimizing the adaptation of pre-trained trackers for efficient cross-modal transfer.
+In summary, contemporary methods emphasized effective multi-modal interaction and fusion~\citep{zhang2024universal,zhang2024revisiting,chen2024unifiedsequencetosequencelearningsingle,tan2025you,tan2024xtrack,fengcstrack}.
+With the emergence of large-scale RGB datasets and universal backbones (e.g., vision transformer), pre-trained trackers~\citep{ye2022joint,wu2023dropmae,chen2025sutrack} have demonstrated remarkable generalization across diverse scenarios.
+These advances have shifted the paradigm toward transferring pre-trained models for designing high-performance multi-modal trackers.
+Consequently, multi-modal tracking is increasingly driven by reusing RGB-induced semantic priors, particularly when annotated multi-modal data are scarce or noisy.
+In this work, we target this imperative by optimizing the adaptation of pre-trained trackers for efficacious cross-modal transfer learning.